abdelrhman-basyoni/go-redis/README.md

 This project was inspired by the work of [Ahmed Ammar](https://github.com/ahmedash95), and we extend our great thanks to him for providing inspiration for this project.

----

-Feel free to customize and expand this README to provide more specific details about your project, its goals, and the contributions you are looking for.
-You can also include installation and usage instructions as your project progresses.